guemesturb/thesis/README.md

-# Dynamics of coherent structures in wall-bounded turbulent flows
+# Sensing coherent structures from the wall